-The autumn series of lectures of the longest-running professionally led and free educational platform about art in Bulgaria, Introduction to Contemporary Art, will address a little-discussed yet an increasingly up-to-date theme – performance art.
-In the course of four enthralling lectures in November, moderated by Vera Mlechevska and united under the theme “100 Years Art of Action.
+The autumn series of lectures of the longest-running professionally led and free educational platform about art in Bulgaria, Introduction to Contemporary Art, will address a little-discussed and increasingly up-to-date theme – performance art.
+In the course of four enthralling lectures in November and December, moderated by Vera Mlechevska and united under the theme “100 Years Art of Action.
 Live Art between the Staged and the Real”, we will hear first-person talks from four experts with years оf experience and versatile contact with the art of performance.
-The guest lecturers Isabela Maidment (curator at Tate Modern), Annie Vaseva (director), Snezhanka Mihaylova (philosopher and lecturer) and Albena Mihaylova (one of the first performance artists in Bulgaria) will shed light not only on the history and development of performance, but will also discuss its place outside the stage, within contemporary art, as well as what provokes them to experiment with the form, and how and why this kind of art can be collected.
+The guest lecturers Annie Vaseva (director), Snezhanka Mihaylova (philosopher and lecturer), Albena Mihaylova (one of the first performance artists in Bulgaria) and Isabela Maidment (curator at Tate Modern) will shed light not only on the history and development of performance, but will also discuss its place outside the stage, within contemporary art, as well as what provokes them to experiment with the form, and how and why this kind of art can be collected.

 Isabella Maidment’s visit is specially by invitation from Open Arts Foundation and is the first curatorial visit with a public lecture by a member of Tate Modern in Bulgaria.